 Do you know what motivates them to buy your product/service?
 Have you asked them?

 Can you be certain what you are thinking in your head right now is entirely correct?

-The other important consideration here of course, as House MD expounds, ‘everybody lies’.
+The other important consideration here as House MD expounds is everybody lies.

 More sales?
 More profits?

-Let’s assume you do.
-These are, however, only surface level needs.
-We can uncover the deeper-level motivating factors by asking:
+Let's assume you do.
+These are, however, only surface-level needs.
+We can uncover the deep-level motivating factors by asking:

 What would more profits and sales mean for YOU?

-So as I am writing this I am thinking, crikey Colin, your homepage headline needs to speak to growth and self-actualisation related needs and not sales and profits!
+So as I am writing this I am thinking, crikey Colin, your homepage headline needs to speak to growth and self-actualization-related needs and not sales and profits!